 On October 5, 2010, we were notified that the TMA intended to negotiate with us for an extension of our administration of the TRICARE South Region contract scheduled to end on March 31, 2011, and on January 6, 2011, an Amendment of Solicitation/Modification of Contract to the TRICARE South Region contract, in the form of an undefinitized contract action, became effective.
 The Amendment adds one additional one-year option period, Option Period IX (which runs from April 1, 2011 through March 31, 2012).
 On January 21, 2011, the TMA notified us of their intent to exercise Option Period IX.
-We will continue to assess the fair value of our military services reporting unit, primarily derived from cash flows associated with the TRICARE South Region contract for the South Region, we expect that as the March 31, 2012 contract end date nears, future cash flows will not be sufficient to warrant recoverability of all or a portion of the military services goodwill.
+We will continue to assess the fair value of our military services reporting unit each reporting period based on our estimate of future discounted cash flows associated with the reporting unit, primarily derived from cash flows associated with the TRICARE South Region contract.
+We will recognize a goodwill impairment if and when our impairment test indicates that the carrying value of goodwill exceeds the implied fair value.
+If we are not ultimately awarded the new third generation TRICARE program contract for the South Region, we expect that as the March 31, 2012 contract end date nears, future cash flows will not be sufficient to warrant recoverability of all or a portion of the military services goodwill.
 In this event, we expect a goodwill impairment would occur during the second half of 2011.
 Refer to Note 16 to the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data for further discussion of the TRICARE South Region contract.